manuelernestog/astrofy/README.md

-# Astro Modern Personal Website
+# Astrofy | Personal Porfolio Website Template

 ![Astro Modern Personal Website](public/social_img.png)

-Modern Personal Website Template with Project Section, CV Section, Paginated Blog, RSS Feed, SEO Friendly, Visual themes and Responsive Desing for Astro framework.
+Astrofy is a free and open-source template for your Personal Portfolio Website built with Astro and TailwindCSS.
+Create in minutes your website with a Project Section, CV, Store, Blog, RSS Feed and 29 Visual themes.

 ## Demo